 In this course the students become familiar with the main methodologies of market research for the introduction of a new product or service.
-The central topics are: The new product/service development process and the need for market research, approaches to sales forecasts, methodologies for desk and qualitative research (idea generation, personal interviews, focus groups….), and quantitative market research methodologies (sampling, questionnaire building and data analysis).
-The students will choose a methodology that fits best with their new business / product / service idea and apply it in order to gather field data on their idea.
+The central topics are: The new product/service development process and the need for market research, approaches to sales forecasts, methodologies for desk and qualitative research (idea generation, personal interviews, focus groups….), and quantitative market research methodologies (sampling, questionnaire building, and data analysis).
+The students will choose a methodology that fits best with their new business/product/ service idea and will apply it in order to gather field data on their idea.
 The course is evaluated on the students’ presentations on their field research.

 This course follows a multidisciplinary approach to examine and analyze the consumer as a decision-maker.
 Its main goal is to understand how fundamental consumer behavior concepts and principles can be used in marketing decision-making and strategic marketing actions.
 Topics covered include consumer decision-making models and information processing, consumer perceptions, loyalty and involvement, attitude measurement and change, consumer analysis and research, demo-psychographic research, interpersonal and social influences, buyer behavior, and strategic implications on market segmentation, product positioning and marketing communications.

-The internationalised firm may have to tailor-made its marketing mix to the different cultural preferences of consumers around the world.
-Thus, the role of culture (Hofstede’s dimensions) and its importance for the selection of the appropriate marketing mix in different countries is discussed.
+The internationalized firm may have to tailor-make its marketing mix to the different cultural preferences of consumers around the world.
+Thus, the role of culture (Hofstede’s dimensions) and its importance for the selection of the appropriate marketing mix in different countries are discussed.
 The adaptation versus the standardized strategy in international marketing is explored.
-Product, price, distribution and promotion strategies, and their intricacies for internationalised firms are additionally analysed.
+Product, price, distribution and promotion strategies and their intricacies for internationalized firms are additionally analyzed.

 4 — International Business and Management (2 courses)

-The impact of globalization has considerably increased the exchanges between countries as well as the culture impacts in many ways and particularly on the negotiation processes across borders.
-Belief and behaviour differ between cultures in such a way that bargaining means many different things to different people from different cultures.
-To augment his or her capabilities a business negotiator needs to learn how to observe, analyze, develop solid mutually beneficial relationships to travel the road to success.
+The impact of globalization has considerably increased the exchanges between countries as well as the cultural impacts in many ways and particularly on the negotiation processes across borders.
+Belief and behavior differ between cultures in such a way that bargaining means many different things to different people from different cultures.
+To augment his/her capabilities a business negotiator needs to learn how to observe, analyze, develop solid mutually beneficial relationships to travel the road to success.
 This course is designed to provide the participant with a framework of the negotiation process and basic tools in order to help him/her understand and manage negotiations successfully.
-It is constructed so as to balance conceptual framework, case studies, use of video and constructive dialogue drawing on the knowledge, experience and insights from the participants.
+It is constructed so as to balance conceptual framework, case studies, use of video and constructive dialogue drawing on the knowledge, experience, and insights from the participants.

 The objective of this course is to introduce basic concepts and tools used in modern Supply Chain Management.
-The course covers topics related to supply chain planning, design and operations.
-Special emphasis is placed on the strategic role of Supply Chain Management and the optimisation of the customer level of service.
-Issues regarding the modelling of strategic, tactical, and operational decisions and the introduction of advanced technologies in Supply Chain Management are also discussed.
+The course covers topics related to supply chain planning, design, and operations.
+Special emphasis is placed on the strategic role of Supply Chain Management and the optimization of the customer level of service.
+Issues regarding the modeling of strategic, tactical, and operational decisions and the introduction of advanced technologies in Supply Chain Management are also discussed.

 The course helps you gain a comprehensive overview of Internet marketing, and finish with a solid understanding of not only how each discipline works, but how the disciplines work together.
 The curriculum is made up of an introductory unit with the Fundamentals and is followed be six discipline-specific short courses, such as Web Analytics, Social Media, Conversion Optimization, Online PR.
 You will only be examined for the unit of the Fundamentals, but you are free to go through any of the rest courses throughout the time period of 30 days.